April 17, 2014

 We post map updates and corrections for three editions of each map including the current one.
 This means we virtually support maps approximately 6-8 years old.
 Unless there has been a major reroute, these updates and corrections should be enough to comfortably navigate your way with an older map.

 Use a permanent marker to call out changes on your map from the addenda to prevent the need to carry a paper printout of the changes.
 It is our recommendation that if there are no longer map updates and corrections available online for a map, a new map should be purchased.

 If so, it is highly recommended you purchase new maps.
 Check the online map updates and corrections for notices about major reroutes or contact the Routes & Mapping department to confirm.

 If you are traveling completely self-supported it will be important to be comfortable relying on the information found in the Service Directory.
 The older the map, the less reliable this resource is.
 On the other hand, if you are traveling with a support vehicle, maybe this information is less important to you.

 Though we tend to avoid large cities when choosing our routes, invariably, we do have routes with major urban areas.
 Urban sprawl is a pattern found across the country in these larger locales.
 Thankfully, these growth spurts are sometimes accompanied by improved bicycling facilities.
 We take advantage of these improvements as much as possible and make changes to routes accordingly.

 When we update a map we will regularly move the route to a different road for a few miles or longer.
 New bicycling specific facilities are popping up all the time and we like to use them when it makes sense.
-Unless the old route is unrideable, these changes will not be reflected on the addenda.
+Unless the old route is unrideable, these changes will not be reflected in the map updates and corrections.

 The information in the Using This Map and Riding Conditions section may have changes making that information unnecessary while new hazards may have cropped up.